martinphellwig/brython_wf/site/doc/en/ajax.md

 `bind(`_evt,function_`)`
 > attaches the _function_ to the event _evt_. _evt_ is a string that matches the different request states :

-- "uninitialized"
+- "uninitialized" : not initialized
-- "loading"
+- "loading" : established connection
-- "loaded"
-- "interactive"
+- "loaded": received request
+- "interactive": response in progress
-- "complete"
+- "complete" : finished

-The _function_ takes a single argument, the `ajax` object
+> The _function_ takes a single argument, the `ajax` object.

+It is equivalent to: _req.on_evt = func_

 `open(`_method, url, async_`)`
 > _method_ is the HTTP method used for the request (usually GET or POST), _url_ is the url to call, _async_ is a boolean that indicates whether the call is asynchronous or not